tecwindow/SoundTranscriber/README.md

 To convert files, open Sound Transcriber and either browse for the file by clicking "Browse" or use the shortcut Ctrl+O. Alternatively, you can copy the file from your device and paste it using Ctrl+V.

-Or copy a video link from sites such as Facebook, Twitter (X), Youtube, SoundCloud and others.
+You can alternatively copy a video link from sites such as Facebook, Twitter (X), Youtube, SoundCloud among others.

 Choose the desired language and service using the provided shortcuts or adjust them in the settings.
 Press "Start" or use the shortcut Ctrl+Enter to initiate the conversion.

 ### Notes:

-- While the conversion process is in progress, you can pause it while extracting the text, and during downloading, but if you start a new process, everything related to the previous process will be ignored.
+- While a conversion is underway, you have the option to pause it, be it during the extraction of text or the downloading of a file.
+However, it's important to note that initiating a new process will result in the disregard of anything associated with the previous process.
 - If the process is stopped during splitting the files, it cannot be resumed.

 ## Report Bugs: